-The set of transformation monoids on a fixed set for which the corresponding monoidal intervals contain countable many clones can be divided into three parts in a natural way:
+The set of transformation monoids on a fixed set for which the corresponding monoidal intervals contain countably many clones can be divided into three parts in a natural way:

-- collapsing monoids, - transformation monoids with finite monoidal intervals that are not collapsing, - transformation monoids with countable infinite monoidal intervals.
+- collapsing monoids, - transformation monoids with finite monoidal intervals that are not collapsing, - transformation monoids with countably infinite monoidal intervals.

-The main results of this section are connected with the first part, we present two new classes of collapsing monoids that will be discussed in Theorems 3.3 and 3.5.
+The main results of this section are connected with collapsing monoids.
+We present two new classes of collapsing monoids that will be discussed in Theorems 3.3 and 3.5.

 Table 2 contains those transformation monoids on the three-element set $\{0, 1, 2\}$ for which it is known that the corresponding monoidal intervals are finite.
-However, this table can be uncomplete.
+However, this table may be uncomplete.

-Finally, on three- and four-element sets there is no known transformation monoid with countable infinite monoidal interval.
+Finally, on three- and four-element sets there is no known transformation monoid with countably infinite monoidal interval.
+6 then $f(B \times B) \subseteq B$ holds for every essentially binary operation in the stabilizer of M.